-- 166. The Licence (Special Condition 5.5) establishes an incentive mechanism which encourages National Gas Transmission to make Incremental Obligated Entry Capacity available to Shipper Users in advance of the default lead time in certain circumstances, known as 'accelerated release'.
-For Licence purposes this capacity is classified as Non-obligated Entry Capacity but is still Firm NTS Entry Capacity for Shipper User purposes. - 167.
-As stated in paragraph 8, it is important that Shipper Users (or Reservation Parties) discuss potential new projects and increased requirements at existing ASEPs with National Gas Transmission at an early stage and, where possible, enter into a PARCA. - 168.
-National Gas Transmission may release Non-obligated Entry Capacity under the accelerated release incentive as shown in diagram 4 below.
+- 166. The Licence (Special Condition 5.5 establishes an incentive mechanism which encourages National Grid to make Incremental Obligated Entry Capacity available to Shipper Users in advance of the default lead time in certain circumstances, known as 'accelerated release'.
+For Licence purposes this capacity is classified as Non-obligated Entry Capacity but is still Firm NTS Entry Capacity for Shipper User purposes. - As stated in paragraph 8, it is important that Shipper Users (or Reservation Parties) discuss potential new projects and increased requirements at existing ASEPs with National Grid at an early stage and, where possible, enter into a PARCA. - National Grid may release Non-obligated Entry Capacity under the accelerated release incentive as shown in diagram 4 below.
 Such release will be subject to satisfaction of the following two criteria: - PARCA capacity/price profiles satisfying the NPV test.
-For the avoidance of doubt, the test shall be applied from the default lead time,unless otherwise agreed as per paragraph 121; and - Satisfactory assessment by National Gas Transmission of the associated risks and rewards.
+For the avoidance of doubt, the test shall be applied from the default October Y+3 lead time; and - Satisfactory assessment by National Grid of the associated risks and rewards.